Yasmina Khadra: France, over 30 novels

 Khadra settled in Aix-en-Provence.
-In 2001, he has published autobiography entitled The Writer (L'Écrivain), in which he wrote about his life as a soldier and as a writer, receiving 'Médaille de vermeil' award from the French Academy.
+In 2001, he published an autobiography entitled The Writer (L'Écrivain), in which he wrote about his life as a soldier and as a writer, receiving 'Médaille de vermeil' award from the French Academy.
 That same year, he revealed his true identity.
 In respect for his wife, who had laid the economic basis for the new beginning in France through trips and negotiations with publishers, he decided to keep the pen name.
-His pseudonym posed initially a problem and rumors, from a public point of view it was a sensation:
+His pseudonym posed initially a problem and rumours, from a public point of view it was a sensation:

 One of French critics noted eventually however: "A he or a she?
 It doesn't matter.
-What matters is that Yasmina Khadra is today one of Algeria's most important writers."
+What matters is that Yasmina Khadra is today one of Algeria's most important writers".
 Although Khadra lives in France, he does not allow himself to be absorbed by the western point of view, but rather advocates getting to know and understanding.

 His Algerian trilogy was followed in 2002 by The Swallows of Kabul (Eng.
 2004), in which action takes place in 1998's Afghanistan.
 The novel depicts the dictatorship of the Talibans and the condition of the Afghan woman.
 In an interview with the German radio station SWR1 in 2006, Khadra said:

 Adam Piore of Newsweek wrote: "Yet it is the journey into the beaten souls of Khandra's characters that makes this book so affecting.
 Few writers have so powerfully conveyed what it feels like to live in a totalitarian society, where uncompromising zealotry has thoroughly penetrated the national psyche.
 This book is a masterpiece of misery."
 The Swallows of Kabul was shortlisted for the IMPAC International Dublin Literary Award in 2006.
 The novel was adapted to animated film under the same title in 2019.

-In 2004, Khadra published crime novel Dead Man's Share (Eng.
+In 2004, Khadra published the crime novel Dead Man's Share (Eng.
 2009), in which his character Llob becomes the plaything of the mighty in post-colonial Algeria.